Aston Martin DB7 Vantage V12 For Sale

 in my eyes, an unsatisfactory set up.

 At the same time I decided to go to more conventional washer jets - visible on the scuttle.
+This modification sums up the attention to detail which I feel compelled to achieve.

 4. Rear boot spoiler.